 In most cases, edge splitting can be avoided by treating φ -uses and φ -definition operand symmetrically: instead of just inserting copies on the incoming control-flow edges of the φ -node (one for each use operand), a copy is also inserted on the outgoing edge (one for its defining operand).
 This has the effect of isolating the value associated to the φ -node thus avoiding (as discussed further) SSA destruction issues such as the well-known lost-copy problem.
-The process of φ -node isolation is illustrated by Figure 17.1.
-The corresponding pseudo-code is given in Algorithm 17.1.
+The process of φ -node isolation is illustrated by Figure 21.1.
+The corresponding pseudo-code is given in Algorithm 21.1.
 If, because of different φ -functions, several copies are introduced at the same place, they should be viewed as parallel copies.
 For that reason, an empty parallel copy is initially inserted both at the beginning (i.e., right after φ -functions, if any) and at the end of each basic block (i.e., just before the branching operation, if any).
 Note that, as far as correctness is concerned, those copies can be sequentialized in any order, as they concern different variables (this is a consequence of φ -node isolation - see below).

-Fig. 17.1 Isolation of a φ -node
+Fig. 21.1 Isolation of a φ -node

-When incoming edges are not split, inserting a copy not only for each argument of the φ -function, but also for its result is important: without the copy $a_0' \leftarrow a_0$, the φ -function defines directly a_0 whose live range can be long enough to intersect the live range of some a_i' , i>0.
-Prior SSA destruction algorithms that did not perform the copy $a_0' \leftarrow a_0$ identified two problems.
-(1) In the "lost-copy lost-copy problem swap problem parallel copies branch instruction problem hardware loop duplicated edge problem dead code elimination empty block elimination copy-folding instruction set architecture|ISA application binary interface|ABI pinning live range pinning problem'', a_0 is used in a successor of $B_i \neq B_0$, and the edge from B_i to B_0 is critical.
+When incoming edges are not split, inserting a copy not only for each argument of the φ -function, but also for its result is important: without the copy $a'0 \leftarrow a_0$, the φ -function defines directly a_0 whose live range can be long enough to intersect the live range of some a'i , i > 0.
+Prior SSA destruction algorithms that did not perform the copy $a'0 \leftarrow a_0$ identified two problems.
+(1) In the "lost-copy just-in-time compiler!JIT lost-copy problem isolation, of φ -node parallel copies lost-copy problem swap problem parallel copies branch instruction problem hardware loop duplicated edge problem dead code elimination empty block elimination copy-folding instruction set architecture|ISA application binary interface|ABI pinning live range pinning problem", a_0 is used in a successor of $B_i \neq B_0$, and the edge from B_i to B_0 is critical.
 (2) In the "swap problem", a_0 is used in B_0 as a φ -function argument.
-In this latter case, if parallel copies are used, a_0 is dead before a_i' is defined.
-But, if copies are sequentialized blindly, the live range of a_0 can go beyond the definition point of a_i' and lead to an incorrect code after renaming a_0 and a_i' with the same name. φ -node isolation allows to solve most of the issues that can be faced at machine level.
+In this latter case, if parallel copies are used, a_0 is dead before a'i is defined.
+But, if copies are sequentialized blindly, the live range of a_0 can go beyond the definition point of a'i and lead to an incorrect code after renaming a_0 and a'i with the same name. φ -node isolation allows to solve most of the issues that can be faced at machine level.
 However, there remains subtleties listed below.